 Elizabeth "Liz" C. Archuleta County Park

-Renaming Ceremony of Sawmill County Park to Elizabeth "Liz" C. Archuleta County Park
+Renaming of Sawmill County Park to Elizabeth "Liz" C. Archuleta County Park

-Coconino County Parks & Recreation is pleased to announce the upcoming renaming of the Sawmill Multicultural Art and Nature County Park in honor of a former member of the Board of Supervisors and long-time member of the local community, Elizabeth “Liz” Archuleta.
+Coconino County Parks & Recreation is pleased to announce the re-naming of Sawmill Multicultural Art and Nature County Park in honor of a former member of the Board of Supervisors and long-time member of the local community, Elizabeth “Liz” Archuleta.

-New Storybook Path Installed at Elizabeth "Liz" C. Archuleta County Park
+Celebrate Reading with the Storybook Path at Elizabeth "Liz" C. Archuleta County Park

 The park offers recreational and educational opportunities.
 Meander around the backyard wildlife habitat gardens and see how a contaminated industrial site can be transformed into an environmental and aesthetic amenity.
 Its public art celebrates the diversity of the surrounding community.